cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 </pre>

 ## <a id='define-route'></a>Define or Change a Route from Command Line
 You can assign or change the route for an application with the `cf map` command.
-For example, this command maps the route  `myapp.example.org` to the application named “myapp”:
+For example, this command maps the route `myapp.example.org` to the application named "myapp":
 <pre class="terminal">

 cf map --app myapp --host myapp --domain example.org